ghbrown/ghbrown.github.io/content/_index.md

 I am a first year student in the Computational Science, Engineering, and Mathematics graduate program in the Oden Institute at the University of Texas at Austin.

-I graduated from the University of Notre Dame in 2020 with my bacholor's in Mechanical Engineering, and from the University of Illinois Urbana-Champaign in 2022 with my master's in Theoretical and Applied Mechanics.
+I graduated from the University of Notre Dame in 2020 with my bachelor's in Mechanical Engineering, and from the University of Illinois Urbana-Champaign in 2022 with my master's in Theoretical and Applied Mechanics.

 My primary academic interest is in computational and applied mathematics, especially numerical analysis, linear algebra, and optimization.
 I also enjoy all of the the adjacent research fields, including physics based applications like multiscale modeling, computer science, and high performance computing.